 Before Signing your Lease

-Understand what you are signing up for by seeking legal advice on the terms of your lease before you agree to it.
-The principle of “buyer beware” applies just as much to leases as it does for any other purchase, and you do not want to find out further down the line you have signed up for something that you didn’t expect.
+Understand what you are signing up for by seeking legal advice on the terms of your commercial lease before you agree to it.
+The principle of “buyer beware” applies just as much to leases as it does for any other purchase, and you do not want to find out further down the line you have signed up for property repair costs that you didn’t expect.
 Try to negotiate the obligations as much as you can to limit your exposure.

 If there are elements of the property that are visibly in disrepair, then either ask the landlord to repair those parts and/or make sure you record the state of repair with a “Schedule of Condition” which can be appended to your lease.
 You should ensure that the Schedule of Condition is sufficiently detailed, including photographs and it must be agreed between both parties.
-If your lease includes the structure of the building and not just the internal part, you may also want to instruct a surveyor to carry out a full structural survey prior to entering into the lease.
+If your lease includes the structure of the building and not just the internal part, you may also want to instruct a surveyor to carry out a full structural survey prior to entering into the lease because this can increase your liability for property repair costs.

 2.